United Arab Emirates (UAE)

 - Half wage for the next 30 days.

-- Any following period will be without wage.
+- The remaining period would be without wage.

 However, if the employee’s illness is directly caused by his misconduct, s/he is not entitled to any wage during the sick leave.